 - Versatile – if some offices or rooms are not used for long periods or only occasionally, the system can be adapted to reflect that, hence only using energy exactly where it is needed.
 A building management system can be used to help with creating sections in your building.

 - Strategic – air conditioning units can be placed strategically where they will provide the most benefit, ie. away from internal doors and high transport areas and where heat distribution can be maximised.

-Whether a school is newly-built or an older, traditional school it suffers from the problem of big classes at maximum occupancy, so the benefits of air conditioning in a school building are:
+Whether a school is newly-built or an older, traditional schools suffer from the problem of big classes at maximum occupancy, so the benefits of air conditioning in a school building are:

 - Comfortable – a stable temperature is good for pupils to maintain concentration and learning capacity, particularly at a time when their bodies are changing and a consistent environment is critical.

 - Learning demands – maintaining the same all-year-round conditions means teachers are able to provide mentally demanding lessons at any time, and don’t need to make allowances for the hot and stuffy summer months, when learning capacity might be reduced.

 - Reduces stress – at an important stage of their education, children are able to learn and concentrate without temperature and environment concerns adding to their stress levels.

 - Air quality – clean, filtered air is essential when lots of people are sharing the same space and particularly in a school, where air conditioning can reduce the spread of infections and therefore absenteeism too.
 We all know that schools are a hotbed for spreading illness, but air conditioning units can help to keep the air clean.

 Warehouses are becoming increasingly critical to the supply chain, particularly with the shift to e-commerce and the logistics involved in storage and delivery, so what are the benefits here?